-If on the other hand, you want to occasionally grind hard spices like garam masala and regularly make idli batter, chutney and such heavy-duty grinding chores, then, it is better to opt for a 750-watt mixer grinder.
+If on the other hand, you want to occasionally grind hard spices like garam masala and regularly make idli batter, chutney, and such heavy-duty grinding chores, then, it is better to opt for a 750-watt mixer grinder.
 A mixer grinder with 900-1000 watt power does everything that a 750-watt mixer grinder does.
-But incredibly faster.
+But much faster.
 Grinding efficiency is also better as everything gets ground to a finer consistency.

 For this article, we tried testing 10 of the top-selling mixer grinders in India.
 Unlike most others, we don’t recommend based on just comparing specifications.
 Rather, we try out each and every option and grind a variety of ingredients and compare the performance to recommend the best option.

 Our Top Recommendations

 Out of the options, we found Preethi Zodiac to be the most versatile option.
 It can make curry pastes, chutney, and batter swiftly and in a smooth consistency.
 Its food processor attachment is an excellent assistant for mincing meat, chopping, kneading, and slicing various vegetables.
 Also, its juicer jar has better extraction efficiency than other juicer jars on the market.